flipcoder/textbeat/README.md

 ```

-Note durations can be controlled by adding * to increase value by powers of two,
+Note durations can be manually controlled by adding * to increase value by powers of two,
-You can also add a fractional component to multiply this.
+You can also add a fractional value to multiply this.
+These types of fraction
+values are used throughout decadence.
 The opposite of this is the dot (.) which halves note values

 ```
 ; set note based on percentage (this means 30%)